c-d-smith/android-automation/projects/virginpulse-wellness-tracking/README.md

 #### Overview

-That is pretty long list of variables, but most of them are habit-related and, as such, only need to be set if you are tracking the relevant habit. **You do not need to manually set all these variables.** *So don't let the list overwhelm you!*
+That is pretty long list of variables, but most of them are habit-related.
+The setup routine will set defaults for all these variables, except `AnnualTarget`, `AppRunTime`, and `Habits`.
+Setup will prompt you for the values for the first two, and will query VirginPulse for a list of habits from which you will select the habits to track.

-I created a task to set all these variables to what I consider safe default values.
-If you want to use that and move on, find the task `VP: Controller: App: Setup: Defaults: Easy`, tap it to open it, and then tap the play button in the lower left corner.

-When you do this, VirginPulse will open, Tasker will navigate to your list of habits, read them, and set the first three to be automatically tracked.
-VirginPulse will then close and you will return to Tasker. **It is important not to touch anything until after you are returned to Tasker!** On the other hand, if something does go wrong, nothing is broken; just re-run the task and Tasker will attempt setup again.

-If you would rather DIY setting the values for the variables you actually need, please run the task `VP: Controller: App: Setup: Defaults: UI`.
-This sets the variables that represent the default values presented in the VirginPulse user interface for some habits.
-Of course, you can also set those variables yourself, as well.
+**Even if you want to customize the values, please run the setup routine first!** The setup routine sets some important default values that I cannot set during project import, and it provides a template for what the other values should look like.
+Once that is complete, you can customize the parameters for the habits you are tracking.

 Following is an explanation of what each variable is for, what its possible values are, and how to set them.

 ##### `%AnnualTarget`

-Default Value: `10000`<br />
+Default Value: No default<br />
-Possible Values: Any integer
+Possible Values: Any positive integer

 This is the number of points you want to earn each year before tracking automatically stops.
-This needs to be entered as an integer, and without any punctuation.
+This needs to be entered as a positive integer, and without any punctuation.
 If you are setting this up for your spouse or partner, then you would most likely enter `2500` since anything over that doesn't matter, anyway.
 For yourself, you'll probably choose `5000`, `7500`, or `10000`.

 If you don't want tracking to stop ever, simply enter some ridiculously large integer, such as `999999`.
-As long as it's an integer, it can be whatever you choose.
-Be aware that a negative integer will result in automatic wellness tracking occurring exactly once each year.
+As long as it's a positive integer, it can be whatever you choose.
+Be aware that an integer less than one will result in tracking never occurring.

 ##### `%AppRunTime`

-Default Value: `12:00`<br />
+Default Value: No default<br />
 Possible Values: Any time, in hh:mm format

 This is the time of day you want tracking to occur.
 This is entered using 24-hour clock notation.
 If you want tracking to occur at `9:15 AM`, then you would set this to `9:15`; whereas if you wanted tracking to occur at `3:59 PM`, then you would set this to `15:59`.

 For those who are not familiar with 24-hour notation, hours after Noon are represented as `12+X` where `X` is the afternoon hour.
 So, `1:00 PM` would be `13`.
 Midnight is represented as `00` - NOT `24`.

-##### `%DebugEnd`

-Default Value: `false`<br />
-Possible Values: `true`, `false`

-This is used simply to make Tasker say `Exit` when tracking is complete.

-##### `%DebugFlash`

-Default Value: `false`<br />
-Possible Values: `true`, `false`

-This is used to make Tasker flash a message (typically at the bottom of the screen) to indicate what it is doing.
-This is mostly used in situations where looping activity is possible, such as when trying to verify that a given page in VirginPulse has loaded.

-This can slow the task that is running to provide time to flash the message, and [so far] not all messages will flash.
-I have not been able to find a reason why some messages are not flashed, especially since they all use the same flashing mechanism.

-##### `%DebugNotify`

-Default Value: `false`<br />
-Possible Values: `true`, `false`

-This is used to make Tasker create a notification in your tray.
-Generally, this is used when a task is invoked and the only useful information provided is the name of the invoked task.

-This has minimal to no effect on the speed at which Tasker attempts looping activity and, as such, it can generate upwards of one hundred notifications.

-##### `%DebugSay`

-Default Value: `false`<br />
-Possible Values: `true`, `false`

-This is used to make Tasker say the name of the task that has been invoked.

-This imposes considerable delay in proceeding through the tracking tasks, and can mask the source of trouble on a device with lower RAM and/or a slower CPU.
-This is useful when trying to determine whether it is an issue of Tasker needing to wait for the VirginPulse UI to update versus poorly constructed logic.

 ##### `%DoCards`